Qucs/qucs-test/README.md

  * A table with the run project, Qucs schematic version and simulation runtim is saved automatically and time-stamped.

+ * A report table with all components available to Qucs and the coverage with respect to the types of simulations.

 ## Tested with

 Mac OSX 10.8.5, Python 2.7.5, Numpy 1.7.1